DevelopmentArc/react-indepth/life_cycle/update/using_should_component_update.md

 The above code is extracted from the React addon/source[^1].
 The mixin defines the `shouldComponentUpdate(nextProps, nextState)` and compares the instance's `props` against the `nextProp` and the `state` against the `nextState`.

 ### Mutability and pure methods
  It is important to note that the `shallowCompare` method simply uses `===` to check each instance.
-This is why the React team calls the mixin *pure* because it will not properly check against mutable data.
+This is why the React team calls the mixin *pure*, because it will not properly check against mutable data.

-Let's go back to our `data` props Array example where we use `push()` to add a new piece of data onto the Array.
+Let's think back to our `data` props Array example where we use `push()` to add a new piece of data onto the Array.
 The `shallowCompare` will see the current `props.data` as the same instance as the `nextProps.data` (`props.data === nextProps.data`) and therefore not render an update.
 Since we mutated the `data` Array, our code is not considered to be *pure*.

 This is where systems like [Redux](http://redux.js.org/), require pure methods for reducers.
 If you need to change nested data you have to clone the objects and make sure a new instance is returned.
 This allows for `shallowCompare()` to see the change and update the component.